jolpica/jolpica-f1/docs/endpoints/driverStandings.md

 ### Season \*\*REQUIRED\*\*

 **Filters for the drivers standing of a specified season.
-Year numbers are valid as is 'current' to get the current seasons drivers standings**
+Year numbers are valid as is `current` to get the current seasons drivers standings**

 `/{season}/` -> ex: `/ergast/f1/2024/driverstandings/`